maschonber/nercana-quest/docs/TESTING.md

 # Jest Testing Guide for Nercana

-This guide covers how to write and run tests for the Nercana project using Jest.
+This guide covers how to write and run tests for the Nercana project.

 ## Running Tests